PARTS WORK FOR SYSTEMS

 HOW THERAPY CAN HELP

 I mentioned earlier that I have no intention of trying to "make parts go away."
 This isn't just my personal take on therapy.
-The standard of care for therapists who provide treatment for DID is to form trusting relationships with all parts in order to depolarize the system and increase co-consciousness – or an internal sense of harmony within the self.
-I see my role in this process as serving as a bridge between parts in order to open up a dialogue between them, foster trust, and help them relate to one another in new ways.
-In depolarizing the system, our work together can help you to feel a sense of internal balance and harmony within yourself, so that you can communicate with your parts, create a shared understanding between them, and foster collaborative relationships where all parts are on the same team.
+The standard of care in working with plural systems is to form trusting relationships with all parts in order to depolarize the system and increase co-consciousness – or an internal sense of harmony within the self.
+I see my role in this process as serving as a bridge between parts in order to open up a dialogue between them, build trust, and help them relate to one another in new ways.
+Our work together can help you to feel a sense of internal balance and harmony within yourself, so that you can communicate with your parts, create a shared understanding between them, and foster collaborative relationships where all parts are on the same team.
 If that seems like a wild concept right now, I get that.
 I also very much believe it's in the realm of possibilities.

 If you'd like to know more about my practice, I encourage you to reach out to me by phone, text, or email.
-I'm available at 415.841.3338 or .
-You may also fill out the form below and I will respond as soon as I'm able.
+I'm available at 415.841.3338 or firstname.lastname@example.org.
+You may also fill out the form below, and I will respond as soon as I'm able.